Chalco, Nebraska

-Chalco is a census-designated place (CDP) in northern Sarpy County, Nebraska, United States, and an adjacent suburb of Omaha, with Chalco lore La Vista located to the southeast.
+Chalco is a census-designated place (CDP) in northern Sarpy County, Nebraska, United States, and an adjacent suburb of Omaha, with La Vista located to the southeast.
 The population was 11,064 at the 2020 census.

 History

 A post office was established at Chalco in 1888, and remained in operation until it was discontinued in 1950.
 The community was likely named after Chalco, in Mexico.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 2.9 sqmi, all land.